PyRepair/maniple/training-data/summarize-experiment/pandas/34/prompt_response_response_6.md

     return binner, bins, labels
 ```

-In this fix, the values of `binner` and `labels` are calculated separately using the `date_range` function, ensuring that they represent distinct sets of values based on the input DatetimeIndex.
-This should resolve the logical inconsistency and potential malfunction of the function.
+The buggy part of the original code was the mishandling of updating the `binner` and `labels` after inserting `NaT` values at the beginning.
+The corrected code includes a step to update the `binner` and `labels` variables with the new DatetimeIndex objects returned by the `insert` method.
+This ensures that the inserted `NaT` values are properly reflected in the final output.

+The corrected code should now handle the `NaT` insertion correctly and avoid any resulting issues with the time binning and labeling process.